-Coach McCleod is in his seventh year as Mandarin’s head boys’ basketball coach and is excited about the overall direction of the team, athletic department, and school.
-He led the Mustangs to its first back-to-back District Championships and two consecutive playoff appearance (2019 &2020) since 2007.
-He is currently in his 19th year as a Duval County School Board employee.
+Coach McCleod is in his eighth year as Mandarin’s head boys’ basketball coach and is excited about the overall direction of the team, athletic department, and school.
+He led the Mustangs to its first back-to-back District Championships and two consecutive playoff appearance (2019 & 2020) since 2007.
+He is currently in his 21st year as a Duval County School Board employee.
 He earned his Masters degree in Coaching and Athletic Administration at Concordia University at Irvine in August of 2016.
 He is supported in all of his endeavors by his lovely wife Shante' McCleod and two beautiful children, Myiah and Dylan.
 Coach McCleod’s philosophy is simple.
 We must strive to be our B.E.S.T (Being Exceptionally Special Today) in all that we do so that we may positively influence others to do the same.